-Herbert Sutcliffe was one of England’s toughest cricketer.
+Herbert Sutcliffe was one of England’s toughest cricketers.
 He said he wasn’t as good as Jack Hobbs, with whom he formed a famous Test match opening partnership, Wally Hammond or Len Hutton.

 But he had amazing powers of concentration and tenacity and averaged more in Tests than any of them.
 And indeed, more in Ashes Tests than anyone bar Don Bradman.
 Bradman’s opinion was that Sutcliffe had the best temperament of any cricketer he played with or against.

-The hundred he scored in the fourth innings on a rain-affected wicket at Melbourne in 1929 to take England to within sight of the finishing line in what remains their highest successful run-chase.
+The hundred he scored in the fourth innings on a rain-affected wicket at Melbourne in 1929 took England to within sight of the finishing line in what remains their highest successful run-chase.
 He must rank among the greatest ever scored.
 That performance typified Sutcliffe.